Monitor PPI Guide: Pixel Density Explained + PPI Calculator & Chart

 Step 2: 2,937 ÷ 27 = 108.8 PPI

 For example, a 27-inch monitor with a QHD resolution of 2560x1440 has a diagonal resolution of approximately 2,937 pixels.
-Divide that by 27 inches, and you get a density of 108.79 PPI.
+Dividing that by the 27-inch diagonal gives you a density of 108.79 PPI.

-What is a "Good" PPI for Desktop Monitors?
+What is a good PPI for desktop monitors?

 - Under 90 PPI (Poor): Examples include a 27-inch 1080p monitor.
 Pixels are physically large and easily visible to the naked eye.
 Text will appear blocky or fuzzy.